adafruit/dash-examples/README.md

     2015-08-05T21:02:49 INFO src/stlink-common.c: Starting verification of write complete 2015-08-05T21:02:49 INFO src/stlink-common.c: Flash written and verified! jolly good!

-If you receive an error that an STLink can't be found, make sure the STLink is connected to the Dash, your computer, and if running in a virtual machine the STLink is passed through to the VM (should automatically happen if using the mentioned GCC ARM VM).
+If you receive an error that a STLink can't be found, make sure the STLink is connected to the Dash, your computer, and if running in a virtual machine the STLink is passed through to the VM (should automatically happen if using the mentioned GCC ARM VM).